jsmithb117/minesweeper/README.md

 I've updated the database schema to more closely resemble the data my client needs.
 This simplifies data handling on the server and makes the code easier to read.

 Lesson learned: If I matched the client data requirements in the database schema as I went, I wouldn't have needed to refactor.

+### Redux-toolkit

+When I set out on my Redux journey, the goal was to learn the major functionality of Redux up to and including redux-toolkit.
+I broke it up and learned Hooks, then the Connect API, then...
+I just stopped.
+I got side-tracked by all the neat and shiny things (Typescript, GraphQL, Python...).
+This branch puts this repo back on the right track as far as Redux goes.

+When I first started with Redux, the redux-toolkit approach was a little too complicated.
+Not because redux-toolkit is complicated, but because it abstracts away a lot of Redux.
+I had a hard time understanding what was going on in the background.
+I'm glad I took a step back in time and learned the 'old' ways to Redux, but I allowed myself to get distracted by other things.
+Lesson learned: I should have kept pushing with Redux and only moved on when I was happy with where I was at with it.